Well, Today Didn't Go As Planned

 “There’s a Starbucks on the corner of Lyons and Orchard if you make a right when you leave.
 And that way you can take the 14 to avoid some 5 traffic,” she told me so efficiently, labeling each of the street names along my journey back to Santa Monica.
 Amazed, I looked at her, because this is also the way my own logic functions.

 “Are you serious?
 On the corner of Lyons, and Orchard?”
 I said with my eyebrows raised.
 “As in the highway exit just past Sterling, where you were born, and Orchard Drive, the street you grew up on?”

 She gave a stern little smile, “Well, I guess so.
 How appropriate.
 Now, go.
 Don’t be late,” she hugged me goodbye.

 I thought about them my entire drive, of course.
 I thought about what it would feel like for my surviving Auntie to know that the last person who knew the most about her life, was now gone.
-There was no one left to remember or converse with her about their childhood in the war, or their relationships with their grandparents, or what it was like to ping-pong back and forth for twenty years between the small towns and family farms in Kansas, and the big city life in LA they lived mostly in.
+There was no one left to remember or converse with her about their childhood in the war, or their relationships with their grandparents, or what it was like to ping-pong back and forth for twenty years between the small towns and family farms in Kansas, and the big city life in LA they predominantly existed in.

 Driving home late tonight across the 10 the moon was breathtaking… I could imagine her sitting in the passenger’s seat sharing it with me the same way we’d shared it on the rooftops and balconies of her various apartment buildings throughout my life.
 And going to bed as everyone’s “I’m so sorry’s” rolled in, I couldn’t help but admit that I’m not sorry.
 Not at all.
 My heart is filled with all the blessings for being a part of my family, and gratitude that my dear, wild Auntie, chose to share that sacred moment with me.